philliplagoc/Project-Coruscant/README.md

-# Project: Coruscant, an AI-assisted Trip Planner.
+# Wanderwise, an AI-assisted Trip Planner.